 Gas grills tend to be more expensive than charcoal grills.
 They are often bigger, heavier, and harder to move around.
 Even with a propane tank, a gas grill is often very big, heavy, and clunky and not good for tailgates or camping.
 Food cooked on a gas grill often produces less smoke, which could impact the smoky taste of the food.

 The major benefits of a charcoal grill are that they tend to be much less expensive and much more portable than a gas grill.
 The charcoal fire can get much hotter and the risk of flare-ups is much less.
 Some people also prefer the taste of food cooked over charcoal.

 Drawbacks of a Charcoal Grill

-Even with a charcoal grill, you need to make sure that the smoke you are getting from the charcoal is good smoke.
-Commercial charcoals with special additives for easy lighting and cheap charcoal made from a little sawdust and a lot of glue don't exactly have the best flavor producing smoke.
-Use good charcoal or mix your charcoal with chunks of good hardwood.
-Another option is to buy lump charcoal that is actually made from real pieces of wood and not just sawdust.
+Even with a charcoal grill, it's important to produce good smoke.
+Commercial charcoals with special additives for easy lighting and cheap charcoal made from a little sawdust and a lot of glue don't have the best flavor producing smoke.
+Use good charcoal or mix the charcoal with chunks of good hardwood.
+Another option is to buy lump charcoal that is made from real pieces of wood and not just sawdust.

 No matter what type of grill you use, a few simple tips will help make sure your food tastes good.
-Always keep your grill clean after every use.
-The buildup of ash, burned up grease, and other gunk will cause the smoke produced to leave a strange flavor on foods.
+Always keep the grill clean after every use.
+The buildup of ash, burned up grease, and other gunk will cause the smoke produced to impart a strange flavor in your grilled food.
 Regular cleaning should be a standard part of your grilling routine.
 Your grill and your guests will thank you for it.